arx-deidentifier/arx-installer/README.md

 Hashes are signed with Gpg4win.

-More details BitRock InstallBuilder can be found at: http://installbuilder.bitrock.com/
+More details about BitRock InstallBuilder can be found at: http://installbuilder.bitrock.com/

 More details about ARX can be found at: http://arx.deidentifier.org/